 Every single thing you think, do, breathe or eat acts as information to your genes, and carries the potential to change which proteins are made, and when.
 Understanding how your genes expression changes with changes to your diet and environment is often called epigenetics though, strictly speaking epigenetics refers to inheritable changes caused by lifestyle.

 SNPs have been the focus of a lot of research because studying various gene mutations helps us to understand how genes work.
-Along the way we have learned a lot, including how you can use different approaches to manipulate gene expression – and that knowledge is very important for health.
+Along the way we have learned a lot, including how you can use different approaches to manipulate gene expression – knowledge is very important for health.